 InputPdf pdf = new InputPdf(pdfFilePath); PrintJob printJob = new PrintJob(Printer.Default, pdf); printJob.PrintPriority = 10; printJob.Print();

 Dim pdf As InputPdf = New InputPdf(pdfFilePath) Dim printJob As PrintJob = New PrintJob(Printer.Default, pdf) printJob.PrintPriority = 10 printJob.Print()

 Redirect to File

-The following example demonstrates how to redirect a PDF document to a file instead of actually printing a document.
+Rather then printing to a printer, the PrintToFileName property allows printing to a file rather than a printer.
+The following example demonstrates how to redirect a PDF document to a file instead of printing a document.